 How to make a trailer for unscripted

-Pitch reels for unscripted projects seem very different than scripted trailers.
+Pitch reels for unscripted projects might seem different than scripted trailers.
 But the basics of how to make a trailer are the same: you still need a setup, and a little extra flavor.
 You have to bring the drama and tease a bigger story.

 The main difference is that in an unscripted project, all the elements you need aren’t likely to occur in a single scene.
-Instead, you’ll use a combination of interviews, documentary-style scenes, and archival footage.
+Instead, you’ll use a combination of interviews, documentary-style scenes, and archival footage to convey the story.

 Pre-interview your main characters

 Interviews are cheap and easy to shoot.
 For a long-format project, you will end up interviewing your main subject many times.
 You might as well start now, and use it in your trailer.

-Get them to sit for a solid two hour interview that covers all the basics on your topic.
+Get subjects to sit for a solid two-hour interview that covers all the basics on your topic.
 Schedule at least a half day with them and use the remaining time to shoot something active and more visual.

-For example, if it’s a true crime series, get them to do a walkthrough of a key event in the location where it happened.
-Be sure to pick up some cutaways and establishing shots while you are there.
+For example, if it’s a true crime series you're selling, get a subject to do a walkthrough of a key event in the location where it really happened.
+Be sure to pick up cutaways and establishing shots while you are there.

-A mother and two daughters in a bridal shop fitting room may turn into an unexpectedly revealing or intimate moment.
-The same three people at a big bridal shower will probably get lost in the shuffle, and the scene will reveal nothing at all.
+A mother and two daughters in a bridal shop fitting room might turn into a revealing or intimate moment.
+The same three people attending a big bridal shower will probably get lost in the shuffle, and the scene will reveal nothing at all.
 So get intimate and get personal with key scenes.

-Restrict the number of people in the scene to 2 or 3.
-More than that is hard to follow and hard to separate audio later on.
+Restrict the number of people in the scene to two or three.
+More than that is hard to follow and it'll be hard to separate audio later on.

 Acquire any other footage you need

-If your goal is to make your own movie trailer for a documentary, it’s never too early to start tracking down important footage sources for your film.
+If your goal is to make your own movie trailer for a reality project or a documentary, it’s never too early to start tracking down important footage sources for your film.